crossbeam-rs/rfcs/text/2018-01-07-deque-proof.md

 `'L213`, C11 (and effectively also LLVM and Rust) requires that "the failure argument shall not be memory\_order\_release nor memory\_order\_acq\_rel.
 The failure argument shall be no stronger than the success argument." ([C11][c11] 7.17.7.4 paragraph 2).
 So we used `AcqRel`/`Acquire` in the implementation.
-I think this C11 requirement may be failsafe for most use cases, but is actually inefficient for the Chase-Lev deque.
+I think this C11 requirement may be fail-safe for most use cases, but is actually inefficient for the Chase-Lev deque.